ahrimaz/next-movie-rater/README.md

    - Add user-specific movie filtering in the database queries

 5. **Homepage Modification**
-   - Update homepage queries to only display admin ratings
+   - Update homepage queries to only display admin ratings (limited to 3)
+   - Add "View All" link to the full admin ratings page
    - Ensure proper filtering of movies by admin user ID

 6. **User Profile Implementation**